 Spring term clinical and internship (2 credits)

-NOTE: You must be a currently licensed EMT to take the AEMT course.
+NOTE: You must be currently licensed as an Oregon EMT to take the AEMT course.

 Paramedic: The application process is open from April 1st until June 1st each year, and the class starts in the fall.

 - Deadline to COMPLETE the application is June 1st!